DFE-Digital/get-into-teaching-app/app/views/content/blog/11-top-tips-for-interview-success.md

+---
+title: 11 top tips for interview succes11 top tips for interview success
+author: Caroline Downing
+date: "2021-12-06"
+description: |-
+  You've taken that first step in making an Initial Teacher Training application and providers have been in touch to offer you an interview.
+So, what next?
+Thorough preparation can make or break a successful interview.
+  Here are my simple top ten winning tips for securing that Initial Teacher Training place.
+images:
+  interview:
+    path: "media/images/content/blog/interview.jpg"
+    thumbnail_path: "media/images/content/blog/thumbnails/interview.jpg"
+    alt: "A teacher training candidate being interviewed by a provider sitting at opposite sides of a desk"
+keywords:
+  - becoming a teacher
+  - applications
+  - interviews
+tags:
+  - becoming a teacher
+  - applications
+---

+$interview$

 ## 1. Pre-interview

 Confirm your attendance to any interview invitation and pay attention to what is being asked of you on the day.
 Interview formats can vary.
 If in doubt, make a phone call to the provider to ask for clarification.